f-corvaro/42.common_core/02-push_swap/README.md

 • All heap allocated memory space must be properly freed when necessary.

 • You must submit a Makefile which will compile your source files to the required output with the flags -Wall, -Wextra and -Werror, use cc, and your Makefile must not relink.
-And the Makefile must at least contain the rules ```$(NAME), all, clean, fclean and re (bonus if you want to completed)```.
+And the Makefile must at least contain the rules ```$(NAME), all, clean, fclean and re (bonus if you want maximum score)```.

 • If your project allows you to use your libft, you must copy its sources and its associated Makefile in a libft folder with its associated Makefile.
 Your project’s